Below is the complete list of workshops given on this day and time.

 Placement of refugees and subsequent labour market integration within a host country represents a key challenge for policymakers and has emerged as one of the most divisive topics in the public debate.
 Immigration policy in Switzerland adopts random placement of asylum seekers across its different language regions.
 Hence, this policy allows to estimate the causal effect of language skills on employment chances, as refugees are exogenously placed across regions where the spoken language could either match or deviate from individual language skills.
 The results of this 'natural experiment' indicate substantially higher probabilities of finding employment when asylum seekers are placed in regions with a lingua franca that matches their individual language skills.
 Additionally, the findings suggest that language course participation can offset the reduced likelihood of employment in cases of a language mismatch.
 While random placement of refugees may be desirable for political reasons, it is detrimental to the economic integration process.
 Thereby, the study draws relevant conclusions for a larger European immigration policy. http://www.tandfonline.com/doi/full/10.1080/1369183X.2017.1304208

-Presenter: Daniel Auer, PhD student, University of Lausanne & nccr - on the move
+Presenter: Daniel Auer, PhD student, University of Lausanne and the National Centre of Competence in Research (NCCR)

 The Mobile Education Foundation has been established in 2016.
 Since its establishment has provided training to teachers and professors indiscriminate of their status.
 Currently the foundation is delivering a course for English Teachers in Amsterdam, in cooperation various Partners form Amsterdam, such as the vocational colleges.
 In autumn TME will start an official fast track in cooperation with the Teacher Trainers Institute of Leiden University for Teachers (ICLON) .